vscode-icons/vscode-icons/README.md

 ## Linux users
-**Linux also requires you to reclaim ownership of the vs code folders** You can achieve this by executing this on your terminal:
+**Linux also requires you to reclaim ownership of the vs code folders** You can achieve this by executing this on your terminal (Ubuntu):
 ```sh
 #for vs code
 sudo chown -R $(whoami) /usr/share/code